View Whit Smith Music on Facebook to see current posts of Whit Playing guitar!

 CHORDINATION VOLUME 3

 Improving soloing for swing guitar.
 Inspiring mechanisms and musical applications.
 Suitable for all audiences from curious beginners to experienced pros.
-Order now, Ships May 1.
+Order now!

 New CD release